dettrace/dettrace/examples/README.md

 ### Install from a binary tarball

 You can grab the latest binary tarball at the [Cloudseal downloads page](https://cloudseal.io/download).
-To install the software manually, simply unpack the tarball anywhere you like and make sure the contained `./bin/cloudseal` binary is on your path.
+To install the software manually, simply unpack the tarball anywhere you like (except `/tmp`) and make sure the contained `./bin/cloudseal` binary is on your path.

 ### Install via a `.deb` package